ignite/cli/docs/guide/hello.md

 - [http://localhost:26657](http://localhost:26657) for the low-level Tendermint API
 - [http://localhost:1317](http://localhost:1317) for the high-level blockchain API

-Now that you started your `hello` chain, you can use a web browser to see the high-level `hello` blockchain API:
+Now that you started your `hello` chain, use a web browser to see the high-level `hello` blockchain API:

 ![./images/api.png](./images/api.png)

 ## Stop a blockchain

-When you want to stop your blockchain, press control+C in the terminal window where it's running.
+When you want to stop your blockchain, press Ctrl+C in the terminal window where it's running.

-In the development environment, you don't have to restart the blockchain after you make changes.
-Because Starport server hot reloads, all changes you make in the `hello` directory files are automatically detected.
+In the development environment, you can experiment and instantly see updates.
+You don't have to restart the blockchain after you make changes.
+Hot reloading automatically detects all of the changes you make in the `hello` directory files.

 ## Say "Hello, Starport"

-To get your Cosmos SDK blockchain to say `Hello!
+To get your blockchain to say `Hello!
 Starport`, you need to make these changes:

 - Modify a protocol buffer file
 - Create a keeper query function that returns data